Field Experience Profiles

 Project Results: The results of this program indicate a slower increase in case volume, a lower rate of terminations, and positive staff and management perceptions.
 Further research and implementation evaluation are needed to determine the true level of program success, as this program was temporarily postponed by the agency to accommodate an influx in caseloads during this evaluation period.

 Project Overview: One of the newest community campaigns is the TALK READ SING (TRS) Tampa Bay, a community awareness campaign focused on educating the community, majorly the parents and caregivers within the community, about the importance of developing a child’s brain from birth involving talking, reading, and singing.
 Developing social media marketing strategies for TRS Tampa Bay is one of the most important strategies that must be done and maintained in order for the campaign to thrive and prosper.

 Project Results: The main three goals of this project were: 1) to create an Instagram profile for TRS Tampa Bay while growing the TRS Facebook, 2) establish a following audience by creating, producing, and providing TRS related content and messages for the Instagram/Facebook profiles; and 3) to help create and develop the new website for TRS Tampa Bay.

-Past Field Experience
+Past Field Experience and testimonials